The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Discussion

-We comment on the possibility of interorbital pairing~\cite{Suh20_PRR, Clepkens21_PRR, Gingras19_PRL, Ramires19_PRB}.
-Interorbital pairing depends on mixing orbital weight within Fermi surfaces through spin-orbit coupling, because the superconducting energy scale by itself is far too small to mix bands.
-The proximity of the $\gamma$ and $\beta$ sheets, and the resulting mixing of $xy$ and $xz$/$yz$ orbital weight over substantial sections of Fermi surface, is crucial to these models~\cite{Clepkens21_PRR}, and the reduction in this mixing that occurs under $c$-axis compression [illustrated in Fig.~\ref{fig:Eigs}(b)] could therefore weaken the pairing interaction and suppress $T_\text{c}$.
-This hypothesis would need to be tested against that fact that $T_\text{c}$ increases under $a$-axis compression, which also alters the $\gamma$-$\beta$ sheet separation.
+We believe that another possibility is worthy of further theoretical attention: if the superconductivity is driven by interorbital interactions~\cite{Suh20_PRR, Clepkens21_PRR, Gingras19_PRL, Ramires19_PRB}, then $T_\text{c}$ might decrease because $c$-axis compression reduces orbital mixing.
+The superconducting energy scale is too weak to induce substantial band mixing, and so the proximity of the $\gamma$ and the $\beta$ sheets, and the resulting mixing of $xy$ and $xz$/$yz$ orbital weight over substantial sections of Fermi surface, is crucial to these models~\cite{Clepkens21_PRR}.
+We have noted that $c$-axis compression reduces this mixing, by pushing the $\gamma$ and $\beta$ sheets apart.
+In contrast, under in-plane uniaxial compression these sheets are pushed closer together along one direction and further apart along the other \cite{Sunko19_npj}.
+It would be interesting to see this investigated qualitatively in interorbital models that explicitly address the effects of both $a$- and $c$-axis compression.

-In summary, we have demonstrated that it is technically feasible to apply very large compressive stress along the $c$ axis of \SRO{}.
-This is important, because $c$-axis stress has its effect primarily through shifts in orbital occupation, and large stress is required to get a substantial effect.
-We find that $T_\text{c}$ decreases even though the Fermi-level DOS increases, which is in stark contrast to the effects of in-plane uniaxial compression.
-Approaching the Lifshitz transition at \textit{either} the $X$ or $Y$ point, through in-plane stress, dramatically strengthens the superconductivity, while approaching \textit{both} suppresses superconductivity.
-This contrast presents a strong constraint on any proposed theories of the superconductivity in this material.
-Certain order parameter symmetries that have previously been considered possibilities may not satisfy this constraint, while others not previously considered strong contenders may need to be reexamined.
+In summary, we have demonstrated methods to apply uniaxial stress of multiple GPa along the interlayer axis of layered materials in samples large enough to permit high-precision magnetic susceptibility measurements.
+Under such a compression, we find that $T_\text{c}$ decreases even though the Fermi-level DOS increases, in striking contrast to the effect of in-plane uniaxial stress.
+This contrast cannot be explained by current theoretical models and highlights the importance of extending current theories of superconductivity of \SRO{} to realistically incorporate the third dimension.
+At a more general level, our findings motivate the use of out-of-plane stress as a powerful tool for investigation of other low dimensional strongly correlated systems.
+In \SRO{}, we now see that, even though it is extremely anisotropic, working in a purely 2D approximation may not be sufficient to gain a full understanding of its superconductivity.

 \textit{Acknowledgements.} We thank Aline Ramires and Carsten Timm for helpful discussions, Markus K\"{o}nig for training on the focused ion beam, and Felix Flicker for help with development and running of the code.
 F.J., A.P.M., and C.W.H. acknowledge the financial support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - TRR 288 - 422213477 (project A10).
 H.S.R. and S.H.S. acknowledge the financial support of the Engineering and Physical Sciences Research Council (UK).
 H.S.R. acknowledges support from the Aker Scholarship.
 T.S. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), in particular the Discovery Grant [RGPIN-2020-05842], the Accelerator Supplement [RGPAS-2020-00060], and the Discovery Launch Supplement [DGECR-2020-00222].
 This research was enabled in part by support provided by Compute Ontario (www.computeontario.ca) and Compute Canada (www.computecanada.ca).
 N.K. is supported by a KAKENHI Grants-in-Aids for Scientific Research (Grant Nos.
 17H06136, 18K04715, and 21H01033), and Core-to-Core Program (No. JPJSCCA20170002) from the Japan Society for the Promotion of Science (JSPS) and by a JST-Mirai Program (Grant No. JPMJMI18A3).
 Raw data shown in this article are available at \textit{website to be determined}.